 Patients can also modify their lifestyle to better manage their disorder and minimize complications.
 Patients with low blood counts should avoid blood-thinning medications, alcohol, and activities that could lead to injury.
 Patients with high blood count are advised to drink plenty of water, exercise regularly, and to avoid smoking.
 Many people with platelet disorders can live healthy and fulfilling lives with proper treatment and precautions.

+He completed residency at Houston Methodist Hospital.
 He has a state license in Texas.

 Licensed In: Texas